awsdocs/amazon-pinpoint-developer-guide/doc-source/welcome.md

 ## Regional Availability<a name="welcome-regions"></a>

+Amazon Pinpoint is available in several AWS Regions in North America, Europe, Asia, and Oceania\.
+In each Region, AWS maintains multiple Availability Zones\.
+These Availability Zones are physically isolated from each other, but are united by private, low\-latency, high\-throughput, and highly redundant network connections\.
+These Availability Zones enable us to provide very high levels of availability and redundancy, while also minimizing latency\.

-Amazon Pinpoint is available in several AWS Regions and it provides an endpoint for each of these Regions\.
-For a list of supported Regions and endpoints, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *Amazon Web Services General Reference*\.
+For a list of all the Regions where Amazon Pinpoint is currently available, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *Amazon Web Services General Reference*\.
+To learn more about the number of Availability Zones that are available in each Region, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.